ACH at Galileo

 Plaid integration

-When you send a call to the Add ACH Account or Create ACH Transaction endpoint, pass the processor token through the endpoint instead of the account number and routing number.
+When initiating an ACH transaction with the Add ACH Account or Create ACH Transaction endpoint, pass the processor token instead of the account number and routing number.
+Reach out to Galileo to request detailed instructions for integrating with Plaid.

 Note